nationalarchives/ds-find-caselaw-docs/doc/the-import-spreadsheet.md

-“main” mean it’s a judgment (0 means it’s an associated document) “docx” means I was able to generate a .docx from the original “bad_internal_cite” means the NCN in the document is not correct “xml” means the parser was able to complete
-“website” means I uploaded it to my prototype MarkLogic (from which James eventually took the judgments)
+“main” mean it’s a judgment (0 means it’s an associated document) “docx” means I was able to generate a .docx from the original “bad_internal_cite” means the NCN in the document is not correct “xml” means the parser was able to complete parsing “website” means it was uploaded it to the prototype MarkLogic (from which the judgments were eventually taken)
 filename: original bailii filename
 tna_id: our ID